 Cinnamon’s benefits for lowering blood sugar have been well-studied.

 Yet despite this, no consensus has been reached regarding how much you should consume to reap the benefits while avoiding potential risks.

-Studies have typically used 1–6 grams per day, either as a supplement or powder added to foods.
+Generally, most research has studied the effects of 1–6 g per day, either as a supplement or powder added to foods (

-Additionally, a number of studies have shown that the coumarin content of Cassia cinnamon can vary.
-Therefore, it would be wise not to exceed 0.5–1 grams of it per day to avoid surpassing the tolerable daily intake of coumarin.
+However, keep in mind that the coumarin content of Cassia cinnamon can vary.
+That’s why it may be best to stick to lower doses of around 0.5–1 g of Cassia cinnamon per day to avoid surpassing the tolerable daily intake of coumarin.

-Summary: Limit Cassia cinnamon to 0.5–1 gram per day.
+It may be best to limit your intake of Cassia cinnamon to 0.5–1 g per day.
 Ceylon cinnamon can be consumed in higher amounts, even though it may not be necessary.

-Many studies have shown that cinnamon has the ability to lower blood sugar and help manage common diabetes complications, among other health benefits.
+Many studies have suggested that cinnamon has the ability to lower blood sugar and help manage common diabetes complications, among other health benefits.

-If you want to take cinnamon supplements or add it to your meals to help lower your blood sugar, it would be wise to use Ceylon instead of Cassia.
+If you want to take cinnamon supplements or add it to your meals to help lower your blood sugar, it may be best to use Ceylon instead of Cassia.

-It may be more expensive, but Ceylon cinnamon contains more antioxidants and lower amounts of coumarin, which can potentially cause liver damage.
+While it may be more expensive, Ceylon cinnamon contains more antioxidants and lower amounts of coumarin, which can potentially cause liver damage.

-It’s probably best not to exceed 0.5–1 grams of Cassia daily, but taking up to 1.2 teaspoons (6 grams) daily of Ceylon cinnamon should be safe.
+It’s probably best not to exceed 0.5–1 g of Cassia daily, but taking up to 1.2 tsp (6 g) daily of Ceylon cinnamon is likely safe.